CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Task 1: Open the cloned folder in Visual Studio Code

+In this task, you will learn how to open the cloned folder in **Visual Studio Code**, allowing you to view and edit the project files within the IDE.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).

      ![Visual Studio Code Icon](./images/vscode.png)